Rep. Zooey Zephyr's town feels divide from rest of Montana

 MISSOULA, Montana (AP) — In the college town of Missoula, pride flags are as common a sight as the peaks of Montana’s Rattlesnake Mountains.
 Even a downtown crosswalk is rainbow-colored.

-Their new representative, Zooey Zephyr, was barred last week from speaking on the floor of the Legislature by the Republican majority, which accused her of violating decorum by telling them they had “blood on your hands” for approving a bill barring gender-affirming care for minors.
-Later Wednesday, Republicans voted to bar Zephyr from the House floor for the remainder of the legislative session, scheduled to end early next month.
+Their new representative, Zooey Zephyr, was barred last week from speaking on the floor of the Legislature by the Republican majority, which accused her of violating decorum by saying they had “blood on your hands” for approving a bill barring gender-affirming care for minors.
+On Wednesday, Republicans voted to bar Zephyr from the House floor for the remainder of the legislative session, scheduled to end next month.

 Zephyr's constituents were both shocked and reminded of the growing distance between them and the rest of their state.

-“When she first ran I thought, ‘They’re going to do something to limit her power,’” said Erin Flint, 28, a native who plans to enroll in the university to earn a graduate degree in art education.
-But she didn’t expect a step as dramatic as gagging the new lawmaker.
+“When she first ran I thought, ‘They’re going to do something to limit her power,’” said Erin Flint, 28, a native who plans to enroll in the university for a graduate degree in art education.
+But she didn’t expect a step as dramatic as gagging the new lawmaker, or barring her from the floor.

 Montana has long leaned to the right, but with more of a libertarian bent than a zest for culture wars.
 That allowed Democrats to win the governorship regularly over the decades, and occasionally to win control of one or more houses of the Legislature.

-Andy Nelson grew up in a town of 750 in eastern Montana, and only felt comfortable coming out as gay in his senior year of college at the University in Missoula, when he volunteered at The Center, a local LGBTQ+ community group where he is now executive director.
+Andy Nelson grew up in a town of 750 in eastern Montana, and only felt comfortable coming out as gay as a senior at the University of Montana, when he volunteered at The Center, a LGBTQ+ community group in Missoula where he is now executive director.
 He remembered long discussions about whether such a group was still necessary after same-sex marriage was legalized nationally in 2015.
 But that all changed in 2016, with the presidential candidacy of Donald Trump.

 Trump handily won the state that year and in 2020.
 Republicans now hold both congressional seats and all statewide offices, although one of the state's two U.S. Senate seats is held by Democrat Jon Tester, a top GOP target in 2024.
 Last year, as Zephyr was elected in her Missoula district of about 11,000 residents, Republicans rode a surge in popular support to win a supermajority in both chambers of the Legislature.

 But today, Cork said, the state's “live and let live” sensibility seems to be ebbing.
 Conservative protesters, often armed, disrupt pride events.
-“Now, you don’t know who’s going to be the one who unloads on you and your community.”
+“Now, you don’t know who’s going to be the one who unloads on you and your community,” he said.

 Cork has been traveling up to the Capitol in Helena to speak against the legislation affecting transgender people since it was first introduced.
 After Zephyr was silenced, he joined dozens of others from Missoula at the Capitol this week, where they began crying, “Let her speak!” after she was gagged yet again.
 Seven demonstrators were arrested.

-Note: This story has been updated to correct that Zephyr is the state’s first openly transgender female lawmaker, not the first openly transgender lawmaker.